aolgin/transport-protocol/README.md

 First, we tried to implement a window, and even though it took a while, we got one in place.
 Then, we tackled duplicate packets by ensuring the receiver would stop caring about packets outside of the current window Next, we started work on handling timeouts, followed by duplicate packets.
 We figured out a way to temporarily store the packets we are sending so that we can check for timeouts, drops, and even reordering.
-Lastly, we handled corrupt packets, and worked on implementing an internet checksum into the packets.

-Once all that was done, we started looking into potential improvements, such as fast retransmit and some other minor optimizations.

 Challenges Faced
 ================